right-rudder/blitz/src/content/blog/_choosing-the-right-flight-school-utah.md

 description: "Learn how to choose the best flight school in Utah.
 Compare programs, instructors, aircraft, location, and costs to make an informed decision for your pilot training."
 pubDate: "Jan 30 2025"
 heroImage: "/src/assets/images/ogden-mountains-view-from-blitz-hangar.webp"
+heroImageAlt: "View from the ground of a hangar with mountains on the background"
 category: "Flight Training"
 tags:
   [